aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     - Except for the Quarantine SCP applied to specific accounts, we do not 'control' SCP's below the top level, customers can add/create/customize SCP's
         - as of v1.3.3 customers can optionally control account level SCP's through the configuration file

-??? faq "How do I make changes to items I defined in the Accelerator configuration file during installation?"
+??? faq "1.1.4.
+How do I make changes to items I defined in the Accelerator configuration file during installation?"

     #### How do I make changes to items I defined in the Accelerator configuration file during installation?